codr7/liblgpp/README.md

 assert(pop(s, types::Meta) == &types::Num);
 ```

-The provided VM so far supports four [types](https://github.com/codr7/liblgpp/blob/main/src/lgpp/types.hpp) of values: coroutines, threads, stacks and integers; and the minimal set of [operations](https://github.com/codr7/liblgpp/tree/main/src/lgpp/ops) needed to write simple algorithms; but it is trivial to extend with additional types and operations.

 ### coroutines
 Coroutines are labels that support pausing/resuming calls.
 Since they are passed by value, copying results in a separate call chain starting at the same position.